Dudley L. Poston Jr.: Career

 Poston's research interests include demography, human ecology, and the sociology of gender, with special attention to the populations of China, Taiwan, and Korea.
 He is the only one of two non-Chinese persons to ever be elected to be President of the North American Chinese Sociologists Association, serving for 2 years, from 1995 to 1997.
 Further, Poston has made significant contributions to the emerging field of the Social Demography of Sexual Orientation.
 He also loves to mentor students and has a lengthy and noteworthy list of previous students.
 In his 49+ years as a faculty member at three universities, Poston chaired the doctoral committees of 65 graduate students who received their PhD degrees under his direction.

-Poston served as faculty at the Population Research Center, The University of Texas at Austin' Associate Director (1970–74); acting director (1974–75); Research Associate (1975–77); associate director (1977–81); Director (1981–1986); and Research Associate (1987–1988).
-He served at Cornell University, Ithaca, New York (1988–1992) as Professor of Rural Sociology and Asian Studies; Research Associate, Population and Development Program, Cornell University, Ithaca, New York (1988–1992); and chair, Department of Rural Sociology, Cornell University, Ithaca, New York (1989–1992).
-He next served as Professor, Department of Sociology, Texas A&M University, College Station, Texas (1992–2019); Samuel Rhea Gammon Professor of Liberal Arts, Texas A&M University (1992–1998);George T. and Gladys H. Abell Professor of Liberal Arts, Texas A&M University (1998–present);Head, Department of Sociology, Texas A&M University, College Station, Texas (1992–1997); and Director, Asian Studies Program, Texas A&M University, College Station, Texas (2007–2012).
+Poston served as faculty at the Population Research Center, The University of Texas at Austin' Associate Director (1970–74); acting director (1974–75); research associate (1975–77); associate director (1977–81); director (1981–1986); and research associate (1987–1988).
+He served at Cornell University, Ithaca, New York (1988–1992) as professor of rural sociology and Asian studies; research associate, Population and Development Program, Cornell University, Ithaca, New York (1988–1992); and chair, Department of Rural Sociology, Cornell University, Ithaca, New York (1989–1992).
+He next served as professor, Department of Sociology, Texas A&M University, College Station, Texas (1992–2019); Samuel Rhea Gammon Professor of Liberal Arts, Texas A&M University (1992–1998);George T. and Gladys H. Abell Professor of Liberal Arts, Texas A&M University (1998–present); head, Department of Sociology, Texas A&M University, College Station, Texas (1992–1997); and director, Asian Studies Program, Texas A&M University, College Station, Texas (2007–2012).

-While at Texas A&M Poston also serves as Guest Professor of Demography at the People's University in Beijing, China; Guest Professor of Cultural Studies and Sociology at Fuzhou University, Fuzhou, China; and adjunct professor of demography, Nanjing Normal University, Nanjing, China.
-In 1987 he was Visiting research professor of sociology, National Taiwan University, Taipei, Taiwan, Republic of China.
+While at Texas A&M Poston also serves as guest professor of demography at the People's University in Beijing, China; guest professor of cultural studies and sociology at Fuzhou University, Fuzhou, China; and adjunct professor of demography, Nanjing Normal University, Nanjing, China.
+In 1987 he was visiting research professor of sociology, National Taiwan University, Taipei, Taiwan, Republic of China.

-Poston is presently emeritus Professor of Sociology, Texas A&M University (2019–present).
+Poston is presently emeritus professor of sociology, Texas A&M University (2019–present).

-"Dudley Poston is one of the country's premier and pioneering social demographers.
-For example, in recent decades he early pioneered in research work on the demography of China.
-Poston has done much research and teaching that has helped China to develop a professional core of demographic teaching/research and that has also assisted US social scientists and policymakers in accurately understanding the demographic realities of China and the global impacts of shifts in Chinese population and economic patterns, past and present."
-Joe Feagin, Ella McFadden Professor of Sociology, Texas A&M University.